SkeldJS/Hindenburg/pages/Plugins/advanced/player-perspectives.md

 perspective.registerEventTarget(eventTarget);
 ```

-> See {@page Event Targets} for more information.
+> See {@page ../api/event-targets.md} for more information.

-> This topic may or may not require knowledge of {@page Object Ownership Guards}, a reading of that is recommended for advanced usages of perspectives.
+> This topic may or may not require knowledge of {@page ../topics/object-ownership-guards.md}, a reading of that is recommended for advanced usages of perspectives.

 ## API
 ### Get player in perspective from original room